SemanticMediaWiki/SemanticMediaWiki/src/Importer/README.md

 ### Default definitions

 The pre-deployed `vocabulary.json` is __not__ expected to be the __authority source__ of content for a wiki and is the reason why the option `canReplace` is set `false` so that pre-existing content with the same name and namespace is not replaced.

 ### Custom definitions

-It is possible to define custom import definitions using [`$smwgImportFileDirs`](https://www.semantic-mediawiki.org/wiki/Help:$smwgImportFileDirs) with a custom location (directory) from where import definitions can be loaded.
+It is possible to define one or more custom import definitions using [`$smwgImportFileDirs`](https://www.semantic-mediawiki.org/wiki/Help:$smwgImportFileDirs) with a custom location (directory) from where import definitions can be loaded.

 ```
-$GLOBALS['smwgImportFileDirs'] += [
+$GLOBALS['smwgImportFileDirs'] = [
 	'movie-actor' => __DIR__ . '/import/movie-actor'
 ];
 ```